Binary quartic forms having bounded invariants, and the boundedness of the average rank of elliptic curves: The number of classes of integral binary quartic forms having bounded invariants

 Summing over $j$, we thus obtain

 For any set $S$ in $V_\Z$ that is definable by congruence conditions, let us denote by $\mu_p(S)$ the $p$-adic density of the $p$-adic closure of $S$ in $V_{\Z_p}$, where we normalize the additive measure $\mu_p$ on $V_{\Z_p}$ so that $\mu_p(V_{\Z_p})=1$.
-We then have the following theorem: \begin{theorem} Suppose $S$ is a subset of $V_\Z$ defined by finitely many congruence conditions.
+We then have the following theorem: \begin{theorem} Suppose $S$ is a subset of $V_\Z$ defined by congruence conditions modulo finitely many prime powers.
 Then we have